 The best jockey in the world?
 Few would dispute it.
 Ryan Moore has risen to the big occasion all over the globe, riding to perfection time and again.

-He has won at least one race in the Series since it’s inception in 2011 with 2012 the only year he earnt less than £1million in prize money.
+He has won at least one race a year in the Series since it’s inception in 2011 with 2012 the only year he earned less than £1million in prize money.

 2016 was an exceptional year – securing ten wins across the Series.
 Victories aboard Minding (QIPCO 1000 Guineas, Investec Oaks, Qatar Nassau stakes and Queen Elizabeth II Stakes), Order of St George (Gold Cup), Twilight Son (Diamond Jubilee Stakes), Alice Springs (Tattersalls Falmouth and Kingdom of Bahrain Sun Chariot) and The Gurkha (Qatar Sussex Stakes) all contributed to a sensational season.

 However, just when you thought it could not get any better – it did.
 Moore surpassed his 2016 Series total of 10 with an eye-watering 12 victories in the Series in 2017.
 He kicked the season off in stylish fashion aboard the highly touted, Churchill in the 1000 Guineas.
 This was followed by wins on Dartmouth (Matchbook Yorkshire Cup), Highland Reel (Investec Coronation Cup and Prince of Wales’s Stakes), Caravaggio (Commonwealth Cup), Winter (Coronation Stakes and Qatar Nassau Stakes), Roly Poly (Tattersalls Falmouth Stakes and Kingdom of Bahrain Sun Chariot Stakes), Hydrangea (QIPCO British Champions Fillies & Mares Stakes) and Order of St George (QIPCO British Champions Long Distance Cup).